Indian Key Historic State Park

 Please remember to bring along sun block, plenty of fluids and a diver-down flag for any snorkeling activities.

-Don't forget to check out the recent issue of Making Waves - the newsletter of the Friends of the Islamorada Area State Parks, Inc. Better yet, ask about becoming a member!
+Don't forget to check out the February 2014 issue of Making Waves - the newsletter of the Friends of the Islamorada Area State Parks, Inc. Better yet, ask about becoming a member!